czoido/conan-deterministic-examples/README.md

 #### Microsoft Visual Studio

 Microsoft Visual Studio has an linker flag `/Brepro` that is undocumented by Microsoft.
-That flag sets the TimeStamps from the `Portable Executable` format to a `-1` value as can be seen in the attached images.
+That flag sets the timestamps from the `Portable Executable` format to a `-1` value as can be seen in the attached images.

 ![Without /Brepro](https://raw.githubusercontent.com/czoido/conan-deterministic-examples/master/assets/bin_with_brepro.png)![With /Brepro](https://raw.githubusercontent.com/czoido/conan-deterministic-examples/master/assets/bin_without_brepro.png)